 I'm currently a Data Scientist on the Facebook Core Data Science team.
 I recently completed a PhD in Computer Science at Stanford University, where I was advised by Jure Leskovec and Michael Bernstein.
 My work lies at the intersection of data science, computational social science, and social computing.
-I'm supported by a Microsoft Research PhD Fellowship and a Stanford Graduate Fellowship.